Embed a newcomer connect form on your website

 Managing newcomers added to the pending section

 When newcomer details are submitted through Address Book Embed, ChurchSuite alerts you to any potential duplicates in your Address Book, though not at the point of submission.
-When reviewing newly added 'pending status' contacts, you might see an information message alerting you to a potential duplicate.
-You then have the option to check this and, either 'ignore' the duplicate, or merge the duplicate contacts.
+When reviewing newly added 'pending status' contacts, you might see an information message alerting you that This person might be a duplicate.
+You then have the option to check this and either Ignore the duplicate, or Merge the duplicate contacts.

 What happens if under 18s submit their details?

 Ordinarily, all new contacts are created in the adult Address Book module when a newcomer submits their contact details and areas of interest.
-However, if the Date of Birth field is set as visible on the Embed form, and as long as the under 18 completes that field, ChurchSuite will correctly create the new "pending status" contact in the Children module instead; otherwise the newcomer is added to the Address Book and may need to be subsequently moved to the Children module.
+However, if the Date of Birth field is set as visible on the Embed form, and as long as the under 18 completes that field, ChurchSuite will correctly add the child the the Pending section of the Children module.
+Where a date of birth is specific, only those aged 13+ can submit their details.

-Where date of birth is specified, and when an under 18 completes the form, certain fields are hidden - marital status, add spouse, add student details, add child, job, employer and Address Book custom fields, since these fields do not exist in the Children module.
+Where date of birth is specified, and when an under 18 (but aged 13+) completes the form, certain fields are hidden - marital status, add spouse, add student details, add child, job, employer and Address Book custom fields, since these fields do not exist in the Children module.

-Importantly, when an under 18 submits their contact details and areas of interest, Tags, Key Dates, and Notes are all recorded against the 'pending' child contact in the Children module.
+Importantly, when an under 18 submits their contact details and areas of interest, Tags, Key Dates, and Notes are all recorded against the child contact in the Children module.
 A success email is sent too, and all notifications are sent as per the module settings.
-Once the new contact is Set Active, they can then participate in other Children module functionality.